amu-cai/geval/README.md

 ## Quick tour

 Let's use GEval to evaluate machine translation (MT) systems (but keep in mind than GEval could be used for many other machine learning task types).
+We start with simple evaluation, but then we switch to what might be called black-box debugging of ML models.

 First, we will run GEval on WMT-2017, a German-to-English machine translation challenge repackaged for [Gonito.net](https://gonito.net)